Zeyu-Li/unity-user-guide/README.md

 If you want to play it yourself (On windows, sorry Unix users 😜 need to build from source yourself):

-1. Go to the the releases on the GitHub or https://github.com/Zeyu-Li/Unity-Tutorial-2D/releases/tag/1.0
+1. Go to the releases on the GitHub or https://github.com/Zeyu-Li/Unity-Tutorial-2D/releases/tag/1.0
 2. Download the template_build.zip
 3. Unzip
 4. Run the executable!